Green Valley Ranch

 Clientele: The hotel is the luxury-sedan crowd, mostly late 40s and above in the rooms.
 The casino caters to locals and young hipsters.
 It's a bizarre and uneasy mix.
 If you're older and living comfortably you'll feel right in the hotel but out of sorts in the young and restless casino, and vice-versa.

 How's the Pool?
 Fantabulous!
-They have a sand beach in the too-warm main pool, which has a bridge overhead and lots of very comfortable chaise lounges and big square mattresses (get there early if you want one) around it.
+They have a sand beach in the too-warm main pool, which has a bridge overhead and lots of chaise lounges.
 There are also some white plaster hutches with mattresses, pillows and built-in TVs beside the pool, where you can snuggle under the stars.
 A long row of pricey cabanas are lined up along a long, narrow wading pool.
 The biggest downer (besides the crappy overpriced margaritas) is that they close it way too early in the evening (7 p.m. and 6 p.m. last time we were there).
 There is lots of open space and grass and the glass-enclosed spa where you can watch rich people get facials, or have the poor people watch you.
-Oh yeah, they also have a European-style (that means topless!!!) pool in a secluded area for those willing to drop a lot of money.
+Oh yeah, they also have a European-style club in a secluded area for those willing to drop a lot of money.

 Table Games: They deal blackjack, craps, roulette, Pai Gow, Let it Ride, Three Card poker and mini-baccarat.
 The whole casino area feels very much like a Station Casino, and is not anywhere near as elegant as the rest of the property.
 Single-deck blackjack pays a lousy 6:5, so skip it.